jfmrod/MAPseq/README.md

 You can change the number of threads that MAPseq uses with the -nthreads <no_threads> argument.

+### a2) Paired end reads

+A new addition in MAPseq 2.0 is the ability to map paired end reads, this is done using the "-paired" option:

+mapseq -paired rawseqs1.fa rawseqs2.fa > rawseqs.fa.mseq

+For paired end mapping MAPseq performs the search using both paired ends.
+It also performs the alignment and scoring taking into account that both reads belong in principle to the same sequence.
+This improves the mapping accuracy compared to using only one of the reads.

 ### b) Custom user-provided reference

 You can use mapseq with your own fasta reference and taxonomy files with the following command: